Skip to main content

 # Download results in a directory (e.g. '/tmp')

-The download operation is automatic and performs a batch download of all specified matches, saving them in the specified directory (/tmp).
+The download operation is automatic and performs a batch download of all specified matches, saving them in the specified directory (/tmp in our example).
 This ensures all relevant data is downloaded in one operation without needing to initiate each download individually.

-๐Ÿ’กWEkEO Pro Tip: the code above will download the last result in matches, but it is also possible to easily customize the files to download by slicing the matches object:
+It is possible to choose the files to download by slicing the matches object:

 You can browse the matches object and display names of files via their id: